Written by Angel Campa, Founder

 Strengths

-• Consistent 126-field structured output on every extraction - no prompt engineering required
+• Purpose-built for 126-field lease extraction with a fixed schema - no prompt engineering required

 • 3-pass adversarial pipeline catches errors that single-pass tools miss